MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 All incoming connections that use earlier versions of the TLS protocol, such as TLS 1.0 and TLS 1.1, are denied by default.

-The IETF released the TLS 1.3 specification in RFC 8446 in August 2018 and is now the most common and recommended TLS version in use.
+The IETF released the TLS 1.3 specification in RFC 8446 in August 2018, and TLS 1.3 is now the most common and recommended TLS version in use.
 TLS 1.3 is faster and more secure than TLS 1.2.

 > [!NOTE]
 > SSL and TLS certificates certify that your connection is secured with state-of-the-art encryption protocols.
 By encrypting your connection on the wire, you prevent unauthorized access to your data while in transit.
 We strongly recommend that you use the latest versions of TLS to encrypt your connections to Azure Database for PostgreSQL - Flexible Server.